Cardiomyopathy

 • Medicines to slow your heart rate, such as beta blockers, calcium channel blockers, and ivabradine: You may need one of these medicines if you have an irregular heartbeat (arrhythmia).These medicines make it easier for your heart to pump blood.
 Possible side effects include a slow or irregular heart rate, high blood pressure, and fuzzy vision or seeing bright halos.
 They can also make some arrhythmias worse.

-• Medicines to balance your electrolytes levels: These can help your heart work better.
+• Medicines to balance your electrolyte levels: These can help your heart work better.
 Side effects include kidney disease and high potassium levels in your blood.

 • Blood thinners (anticoagulants): These medicines help prevent blood clots.
 The medicines can raise your risk of serious bleeding.